BarryDaniel53/EX-SensorCAM/README.md

 This single camera is capable of replacing up to 80 detectors/sensors on a model railroad along with their extensive wiring.
 As it is a cheap device, on large railroads, several cameras can be used for adequate coverage.
 It can detect, and be used to control, train movements without any trackside sensors at all.
-Used in conjunction with an i2c bus to a DCC-EX Command Station, the options through X-RAIL automation seem unlimited.
+Used in conjunction with an i2c bus to a DCC-EX Command Station, the options through EX-RAIL automation seem unlimited.
 It does not include loco or rolling stock identification.

 ## Hardware